 Five spokesperson blunders and how to prevent

 Some corporate spokespersons can supercharge a communications campaign by delivering energized storytelling with every interview or presentation.
 Others, for myriad reasons, are like a flat tire: they slow your momentum, lose traction and make it difficult for a campaign to stay on the road.
 They seem to risk cringe worthy moments every time they get in front of a mic.
 A communications campaign is only as good as those who deliver it, but the good news is many underperforming spokespersons can be turned around.
-I hope you’ve made room in your budget in 2020 for focused training to help the spokespersons in your organization.
+I hope you’ve made room in your budget this year for focused training to help the spokespersons in your organization.
 Meantime, here are five classic blunders I’ve seen throughout my nearly 25-year career as well as my best advice for overcoming them:

 - Long answers – the problem with long answers is they dilute the power of a spokesperson’s key message.
 A long answer relies on the reporter to find your key message among a bunch of fluff.
 If you are fortunate enough for the reporter to publish the long-winded response in its entirety, you still must depend on the reader or viewer to decipher your remarks, if they don’t get bored and jump to another article or channel first.
 The solution is to help your spokesperson understand that they aren’t seeking to download the entire story with all its details, they are simply trying to deliver a headline that influences the perception of the receiver.
 The best way to help a spokesperson understand this is by sharing video examples of other spokespersons they admire properly delivering a short, concise, 7-10 second answer.
 Then, through role playing and simulated, on-camera interviews, you can help the spokesperson improve this skill.